j1sk1ss/CordellCompiler/README.md

     : Pointers can be used as arrays : strPtr[0] = 'B';

-    arr farr 100 char =; // Will allocate array with size 100 and elem size 1 byte arr sarr[5, int] = { 1, 2, 3, 4, 5 }; // Will allocate array for provided elements
+    arr farr[100, char] =; // Will allocate array with size 100 and elem size 1 byte
+    arr sarr[5, int] = { 1, 2, 3, 4, 5 }; // Will allocate array for provided elements
 ```